approov/quickstart-xamarin-refit/SHAPES-EXAMPLE.md

 ## ADD THE APPROOV SDK

-The ApproovSDK is available as a NuGet package and at the time of writing this quickstart, the packages name and version is `ApproovSDK`(2.4.0).
+The Approov SDK is available as a NuGet package in the default `nuget.org` repository.

 ![Add ApproovSDK Package](readme-images/add-approov-sdk-package.png)